lbsa71/ollama-batch-cluster/README.md

 **Run the batch data extraction**

-If the source data and configuration in please, we are now ready to run the data extraction job.
+With the source data and configuration in place, we are now ready to run the data extraction job.
 Execute the following command:

 ```bash
 python ollama-batch-process.py --prompts clinical-notes.jsonl --config clinical-notes-config.toml --output_dir clinical_notes_data